deshayk/deshayk/README.md

 Soft skills of an educator, technical knowledge of an IT Professional.

 I have been making my official transition into the world of tech since 2020 but I have been designing and developing websites since 2015.
+One of my biggest goals in 2022 is to bet hired by a great company to build solutions that help make people's lives easier.

 I am passionate about knoweldge being accessible and equitable for all, one of my goals includes creating and working for programs whose mission is to help people from non-technical and marginalized backgrounds gain technical skills for free.